-We already mentioned that a brush cutter is basically a string trimmer on steroids, but what exactly is the difference?
-This is important to take note of because at first glance it’s easy to interchange them, but there is most definitely a vast difference between the jobs they are being marketed for.
+We already mentioned that a brush cutter is a more powerful version of a string trimmer, but what exactly is the difference?
+This is important to take note of because at first glance it’s easy to interchange them.
+However, there is most definitely a vast difference between the jobs they are being marketed for.

-The absolute biggest difference between the two is that a string trimmer uses a nylon cord to cut through vegetation; and although the heads can occasionally be interchangeable with more durable choices (such as a blade) for the occasional tough to cut area, the power behind that head may not be up to the task of consistent heavy usage.
+The biggest difference is that a string trimmer uses a nylon cord to cut through vegetation.
+Also, the heads can occasionally be interchangeable with more durable choices (such as a blade) for the occasional tough-to-cut area.
+The power behind that head may not be up to the task of consistent heavy usage.

 Electric vs. Gas Choices